-Last Friday I tried the cooking class we offer.
-This is a relaxing, fun way to spend three quarters of a day, eat well and learn how to make some tasty iconic Peruvian dishes.
+Last Friday I tried the Cusco cooking class we offer.
+This is a relaxing, fun way to spend three-quarters of a day, eat well, and learn how to make some tasty iconic Peruvian dishes.

 Ever since Peru rose to fame as a culinary destination, we have been getting requests for a Cusco cooking classes (we already have a Lima cooking class).
-After trying it for myself, I can firmly say that it was one of the most fun days I had spent in twelve years here.
+After trying it for myself, I can firmly say that it was one of the most fun days I have spent in twelve years here.

-We met the group at their hotel at 9am then wandered to San Pedro market.
-Over a hundred years old, this famous market is an eye opener for those who only ever buy things from supermarkets.
+We met the group at their hotel at 9 am then wandered to the San Pedro market.
+Over a hundred years old, this famous market is an eye-opener for those who only ever buy things from supermarkets.
 Meat does not come in packets here, it quite blatantly comes from a once-live animal.
 San Pedro is a fantastic place to get back in touch with the origins of your food, and it’s a really authentic way to begin your cooking class in Cusco.

-The market is divided into sections – cheese section, meat section, fish sections, vegetable section, bread section, soup section, juice section and so on.
+San Pedro market is divided into sections – cheese section, meat section, fish section, vegetable section, bread section, soup section, juice section, and so on.
 Each stall sells things at the same price as the next.
-There is no bartering here.
-In a town where commercial rents run into thousands of dollars, the ladies here pay no more than 120 soles per year for their small stand.
+There is no bartering here, simply choosing a stand to be loyal to.
 This is where the town’s chefs come each morning to buy the freshest ingredients, making it the perfect place to begin today’s cooking class!

-Aside from food you can also find everything you need to make offerings or spells.
-Spells to make people love you, spells to make your back better, spells to bring you money, spells for just about anything you want.
+Aside from food, San Pedro market is where you can find everything you need to make offerings or spells.
+Spells to make people love you spells to make your back better, spells to bring you money, spells for just about anything you want.

 Once we had our whistles sufficiently wetted, we began the real work.
 Appetizers!
 I’m told that these change day to day, season to season, in order to be sure the freshest ingredients are used.
 We made Ceviche -Peru’s national dish.
 This is quick and easy.
-Slice some fresh trout, toss with lime juice, chillis, salt and pepper, garlic and ginger and some ice cubes to keep it from cooking too fast.
-In a few minutes it is ready.
-We spooned it into our causa towers and decorated with strips of fried camote.
+Slice some fresh trout, toss with lime juice, chillis, salt and pepper, garlic and ginger, and some ice cubes to keep it from cooking too fast.
+In a few minutes, it is ready.
+We spooned it into our causa towers and decorated it with strips of fried camote.
 Then sat down to eat.
 Delicious.